-In this paper, we take a different perspective: rather than diffusing \emph{within} $S_n$, we lift a permutation---viewed as the rank of each element---to a continuous latent representation and diffuse in that space.
-Concretely, we represent an ordering by assigning each item a continuous-valued \emph{soft rank} $z\in[0,1]$, obtaining a soft rank vector $Z\in[0,1]^n$ and recover the induced permutation by sorting, $\sigma=\argsort(Z)$.
+In this paper, we take a different perspective: rather than diffusing \emph{within} $S_N$, we lift a permutation---viewed as the rank of each element---to a continuous latent representation and diffuse in that space.
+Concretely, we represent an ordering by assigning each item a continuous-valued \emph{soft rank} $z\in[0,1]$, obtaining a soft rank vector $Z\in[0,1]^N$ and recover the induced permutation by sorting, $\sigma=\argsort(Z)$.
 This relaxation lets us define smooth stochastic dynamics in a continuous space, while still producing a discrete permutation at any time via a simple sorting operation.

-Building on this idea, we introduce \textbf{\methodname{}}, which defines the forward noising process as a reflected diffusion bridge~\cite{lou2023reflecteddiffusionmodels,xie2024reflectedflowmatching} on $[0,1]^n$, and observes permutations through the induced ordering $\sigma_t=\argsort(Z_t)$.
+Building on this idea, we introduce \textbf{\methodname{}}, which defines the forward noising process as a reflected diffusion bridge~\cite{lou2023reflecteddiffusionmodels,xie2024reflectedflowmatching} on $[0,1]^N$, and observes permutations through the induced ordering $\sigma_t=\argsort(Z_t)$.
 The latent construction also yields a reverse-time sampler.
 We augment the \emph{intractable} discrete reverse step with an auxiliary, \emph{tractable} continuous update in the soft-rank space, followed by a projection back to permutations via sorting.
 We further introduce \textbf{contextualized GPL (cGPL)} and a \textbf{pointer-cGPL} variant, \emph{generalizations} of PL/GPL that make stagewise logits depend on the evolving prefix and the shrinking candidate set---a natural fit for intrinsically sequential and dynamic tasks such as TSP.

-We evaluate \methodname{} on standard permutation generation benchmarks, including 4-digit MNIST sorting and TSP.
+We evaluate \methodname{} on standard permutation generation benchmarks, including 4-digit MNIST sorting, TSP, and CIFAR-10~\citep{krizhevsky2009learning} jigsaw puzzles.
 Across settings, our method consistently outperforms prior permutation diffusion baselines and differentiable sorting baselines, with gains that widen as sequence lengths increase.
 Taken together, our results suggest that reflected diffusion in soft-rank space provides a principled and scalable route to permutation generative modeling.